-The following table sets forth the percentage of consolidated net sales by each type of customer in Canada in the year ended March 31, 2022:
+The following table sets forth the percentage of consolidated net sales by each type of customer in Canada in the year ended March 31, 2023:

 Percentage of

 Customer Type Consolidated Sales

-Drug wholesalers 15%
+Drug wholesalers 14%

 Drug chains, independent pharmacies and others

+Direct-to-Consumer

-In the year ended March 31, 2022, sales in Israel accounted for less than 10% of our total consolidated net sales.
+In the year ended March 31, 2023, sales in Israel accounted for less than 8% of our total consolidated net sales.
 The marketing, sales, and distribution of Rx pharmaceuticals and OTC products in Israel is closely monitored by the Israeli government.
 The market for these products is dominated by institutions that are similar to health maintenance organizations in the U.S., as well as private pharmacies.
 Most of our marketing efforts in Israel focus on selling directly to these groups.